COPO: Causal-Oriented Policy Optimization for Hallucinations of MLLMs: More Discussion

 \subsection{Broader Impacts and Limitations}

 In this subsection, we briefly illustrate the broader impacts and limitations of this work.

-\paragraph{Broader Impacts. } This work investigates hallucination mitigation in MLLMs and proposes a causal-oriented reinforcement learning framework.
+\paragraph{Broader Impacts. } This work investigates hallucination mitigation in MLLMs and proposes a causal-oriented policy optimization (COPO) framework.
 It aims to reduce hallucinations by encouraging outputs that are both causally sufficient and necessary for correct answers.
-Our approach offers a conceptual bridge between causal inference and the generative model, potentially inspiring further research into causal-aware generation strategies and intervention-based learning for foundation models.
-Extensive experiments across diverse benchmarks validate the effectiveness of our method in mitigating hallucinations.
+Our approach offers a conceptual bridge between causal inference and hallucinations of MLLMs, potentially inspiring further research into causal-aware generation strategies and intervention-based learning for foundation models.
+Extensive experiments across diverse benchmarks validate the effectiveness of our COPO in mitigating hallucinations.

-\paragraph{Limitations. } This study focuses on benchmark-style multimodal reasoning tasks, such as math QA and visual grounding, which are commonly used to evaluate hallucinations in controlled settings; real-world deployment scenarios (e.g., open-ended dialog or multimodal retrieval) are not covered.
-Our implementation uses open-source models, including the scale of 7B, while the scale of 72B and even above 100B is not tested.
-All experiments were conducted on static datasets without incorporating streaming or online learning settings.
-The causal completeness reward is integrated into the GRPO framework, and alternative reinforcement learning algorithms (e.g., PPO, DPO) are not explored here.
+\paragraph{Limitations. } Our implementation is based on open-source MLLMs and LLMs, and we have not evaluated models at the scale of 72B or above 100B parameters.
+Future work may explore applying COPO to larger-scale models to further assess its robustness and scalability.